Raise the Titanic!: Plot

 Meanwhile the Central Intelligence Agency convinces the President of the United States to leak information on both the Sicilian Project and the Titanic mission to the Soviet Union in the hopes of setting a trap to capture one of the Soviets' best intelligence officers in the KGB.
 When Soviet leaders realize that the development of the Sicilian Project would throw off the balance of power in the world and leave their nuclear arsenal impotent, they do just as the CIA hopes and launch an operation to sabotage the mission and steal the byzanium for themselves.

 Once the Titanic is secured for the trip to the United States, a massive hurricane strikes the salvage area, allowing the Soviets to covertly board the ship and take the crew hostage.
-Pitt, who was previously believed dead after being last seen on board a crashed helicopter, reemerges to expose the Soviet spies within the salvage crew.
-With the help of Navy SEALs who boarded from a hidden U.S. Navy submarine, the crew regain control of the Titanic.
+Pitt is believed dead after being last seen on board a crashed helicopter—but he reemerges to expose the Soviet spies within the salvage crew.
+With the help of Navy SEALs who board from a hidden U.S. Navy submarine, the crew regain control of the Titanic.
 The ship is eventually towed to New York Harbor and laid up in the Brooklyn Navy Yard.

-When the ship's vault is opened, all are shocked to discover the byzanium was never actually aboard the ship.
-This revelation, coupled with deep troubles with his marriage and the President's agreement to leaking word of the Sicilian Project to the Soviets, eventually cause Dr. Seagram to have a nervous breakdown from which he never recovers.
-It is eventually revealed that Joshua Hayes Brewster, fearful that he would not make it onto the ship with the mineral, buried the byzanium in the grave of Vernon Hall, the last of the group to fall to the French assassins, located in the tiny English village of Southby.
+When the Titanic's vault is opened, all are shocked to discover the byzanium was never actually aboard the ship.
+This revelation, coupled with deep troubles with his marriage and the president's agreeing to leak word of the Sicilian Project to the Soviets, causes Dr. Seagram to have a nervous breakdown.
+Pitt, consulting the journal that had been kept by Joshua Hayes Brewster, decodes a cryptic entry to determine that Brewster—fearful that he would not make it onto the ship with the mineral—buried the byzanium in the grave of Vernon Hall, the last of the group to fall to the French assassins, located in the tiny English village of Southby.
 The novel ends with a successful test of the Sicilian Project in the Pacific Ocean.